fe-data/fe-docs/docs/usage/personalise.rst

 Ticket personalisation
 ======================

-The following is a step-by-step guide on how to configure ticket personalisation and how the end user will ultimately be able to personalise tickets.
+The following step‑by‑step guide explains how to configure ticket personalization and shows how the end user can ultimately personalize their tickets.

 Configure personalisation
 -------------------------